How to Host a Game Night Using Amazon Echo Buttons

-We’ll be taking a closer look at the Echo Buttons, what you’ll need to begin, and six great games to play.
+In this article, we take a closer look at the Echo Buttons, explaining what they are, what you’ll need to start using them, and which games are worth playing!

-On the bottom of the button is a battery compartment.
-Amazon includes the two AAA batteries for each button.
-Sold in two packs, a maximum of four buttons can sync with a compatible Echo.
+On the bottom of the Button is a battery compartment.
+Amazon includes the two AAA batteries for each Button.
+A maximum of four buttons can sync with a compatible Echo.

-After unpacking each button, you’ll need to install the batteries.
-Just to note, you’ll need a small Philips screwdriver to unscrew the cover.
+After unpacking each Button, you’ll need to install the batteries.
+Just to note, you’ll need a small Phillips screwdriver to unscrew the cover.

-After screwing the battery cover back on, the button should light up.
+After screwing the battery cover back on, the Button should light up.
 To pair it to your Amazon Echo, just say “Alexa, pair my Echo Button.”
-Then it’s time for the action to begin.

 Now that you’ve set up your Echo Buttons, it’s time to play.
-Here are six games you’ll definitely want to try out.
+Here are some great games you’ll definitely want to try out.
 The complete list of games compatible with the Echo Buttons can be found here.

 Just say “Alexa, launch Trivial Pursuit Tap.”